RMChapple/TableauHurricaneDashboard/README.md

 ### HurricanesDashboard.twbx
 This Tableau Packaged Workbook contains the completed dashboard and worksheets.
 Feel free to download and explore!
 (Or it will be, once I complete it!
 This is a 'work in progress' right now.)

+### HurricanesCalculations.txt
+This txt file lists all of the Calculated Fields I used to create the dashboard.
+Just copy & paste!
+No need to type it all out yourself! :D
+(also, not complete just yet ... it'll get there ... don't rush me!)

 The title comes from Bob Dylan's song Hurricane (co-written with Jacques Levy), from his 1976 album, Desire.
 But, of corse, you knew that.